jinwoojaemeon/jinwoojaemeon/README.md

 ## 👋 About Me
 - 🇰🇷 Web Developer based in South Korea
-- 🎓 Bachelor of **Division of Artificial Intelligence Engineering-computer engineering**
+- 🎓 Bachelor of **Division of Artificial Intelligence Engineering-computer engineering Major**
 - 💻
 - ☁️
 - 💡